Frans Dove

 Francis Thomas Dove (1869 – 22 August 1949) was a West African barrister, philanthropist and sportsman.
-Born into a prominent Sierra Leonean family, he was, at the time, the youngest man called to the Bar at Lincoln’s Inn, one of the four Inns of Court, or professional associations for barristers and judges, in London.
+Born into a prominent Sierra Leonean family, he was, at the time, the youngest man called to the Bar at Lincoln's Inn, one of the four Inns of Court, or professional associations for barristers and judges, in London, England.
 He later became the first President of the Gold Coast Bar Association, now the Ghana Bar Association.

-He sponsored the introduction of tennis and horse-racing to the Gold Coast and established the first formal inter-colonial sporting competitions, marking a major milestone in the institutionalization of Western sport in West Africa.
+Dove sponsored the introduction of tennis and horse-racing to the Gold Coast and established the first formal inter-colonial sporting competitions, marking a major milestone in the institutionalization of Western sport in West Africa.
 He was also a lifelong patron of education and supported the advancement of numerous relatives and protégés in law, medicine, and the arts.

 Early life and education

 The Dove family played a foundational role in West Africa’s intellectual, professional, and cultural elite.
 In Sierra Leone, they were among the wealthy, upper-class and aristocratic Creole families, known locally as the Aristos.